Some Indie Games Aren’t Indie Games Anymore. Good

 Trending games took an incredible leap in 2020, with the COVID-19 pandemic pinning players indoors looking for anything to do.
 This is where harmony between player and developer was struck like no other time period, as games became an escape from reality with even more significance this time around.
 Phasmophobia was exhilarating groups of ghost hunters, Spelunky 2 was perfect exploratory escapism, and Among Us continued to sweep the cultural diaspora, as anyone who’s been on the internet at any point in the last year can attest.

-But it was a particular success for one studio, who have seemed to clamber the hype pile-up of 2020 and wear the “dead game” title as a badge of honour.
+But it was a particular success for one studio, which seemed to clamber the hype pile-up of 2020 and wear the “dead game” title as a badge of honour.

 Mediatonic, the developers of indie celebrity Fall Guys, has fallen to success.
 The game was an instant hit, and after four huge contracts fell through for the company and threatened its future, Fall Guys was the bean to pick the team up again.
 Its cultural draw was a sonic boom in the games industry, absorbing Twitch schedules and managing huge pop culture cosmetic crossovers with the likes of Godzilla, Team Fortress, and now following its announcement at E3, Nier: Automata.
 The game’s success has brought the studio upwards of $245 million in revenue, and has allowed them to spread out across Europe with studios in London, Leamington, Brighton and Madrid.
 The studio has grown exponentially - so can they be called “indie” any more?